Know Why Your Sales Team Refuse To Use CRM

 Leadership plays a very important part in such cases.
 Choose a CRM that’s easy to get started with & then guide the employees through the initial phase until the ice breaks.
 Once everybody realizes how a CRM can help boost their efficiency, they will come on board in no time.
 Keep it a point not to hurry!

-No matter how advanced your CRM is, it’s practically impossible to keep an account totally free from duplicate or outdated data.
+No matter how advanced your sales team CRM is, it’s practically impossible to keep an account totally free from duplicate or outdated data.
 And with time, it only gets worse.
 Unorganized data is a huge turn-off for employees for whom, every minute counts.
 It takes away a lot of their time to dive into a pile of unorganized data looking for what they need.

 Having a strict usage policy in place from the beginning & conducting frequent audits can be of great help in such cases.
 The sooner you buckle up, the better for your company.